French vejpshop: “We will not let customers fall back to the cigarettes. We will stay open anyway”

 According to the Vaping Post newspaper, vital businesses such as pharmacies, banks and service centres have been granted exemptions, as have tobacco retailers.
 This has caused several e-cigarette shops in the country to protest.
 French Vaping Post

-"If the tobacconists are open, I am open.
-I'm not going to let my customers worry about going back to smoking," writes one shop owner, commenting on an article in the magazine Vaping Post.
+“If the tobacconists are open, I will stay open.
+I'm not going to let my customers worry about going back to smoking” writes one shop owner in a comment to an article in Vaping Post.

 Counted as tobacco products